Capri205/OBChestShop/README.md

 ## Usage

 Place down a Chest, Trapped Chest, Ender Chest, Shulker Box or a Barrel.
-Place any type of sign on either face of the chest or on the top in any direction.
-It is possible to put up to five shops on a single container.
-The container is not used for anything presently and the shop items are stored in the configuration file.
-Set the first line of the sign text as [obshop].
+Place any type of wall sign on either face of the chest or a standing sign on top of the chest with any rotation you like.
+Hanging signs should be above the chest also, with ceiling hanging signs any rotation you want also.
+With wall signs and a standing or hanging sign it is therefore possible to put up to five shops on a single container.
+The container is not used for anything presently.
+Shop items for sale or for buying are stored in a virtual store room.
+To create the shop set the first line of the sign to [obshop].
 Put the shop name on the second line, or enter the shop name in the GUI that opens up when you press Done.
 In the shop name GUI enter the name in the text box at the top, then press the paper button on the right hand side to accept the name of the shop.
 Names can be up to 35 characters when entered through the GUI and 23 characters when entered onto the second line of the sign text.

 Congratulations, you are now the owner of a shop!